Handling of Personal and Sensitive Data

 - You do not use the information to support decisions about the research subject or any other living person

 - You do not use the data in such a way that it causes substantial damage or distress to the subject

-- You do not make the results of the research available in a way that identifies any of the research subjects (except if you have explicit consent from the subjects for them to be identified – see ICO guidance on Data Protection Principles)
+- You do not make the results of the research available in a way that identifies any of the research subjects (except if you have explicit consent from the subjects for them to be identified – see ICO guidance on GDPR)

-If you use secondary data that is anonymised there is no requirement to comply with the Act.
+If you use secondary data that is anonymised there is no requirement to comply with the GDPR.
 But best practice for handling data is still recommended.

 If you have identifiable data that requires sharing the data needs to be anonymised.

 There are excellent resources to guide you through anonymising data: